 8. Finances

 Whether it’s a small business or large corporation, every company operates on some type of budget.
 Considering that, it’s essential to include financial information in your company’s sales plan.
 You’ll want to present accurate sales budget information including what’s available and how you plan on allocating this budget across your department.
-This is also a great opportunity to list sales totals and revenue targets compared to previous weeks/months/quarters/years.
+This is also a great opportunity to list sales totals and revenue goals compared to previous weeks/months/quarters/years.
 Also, make sure you use this section to list other types of financial goals your team is going after.

 9. Summary

-5 steps to create a winning B2B sales action plan
+6 steps to create a winning B2B sales action plan

 Now, it’s time to learn a few tips on how to best write one of these plans.
 By using these tips, you’ll have plenty of information to include in your company’s sales plan.

-1. Have realistic goals
+1. Have realistic sales performance goals

 For help with creating goals, use the SMART system, which stands for: